FMCG trends: the snacking revolution

 Mintel found that 31% of Australian consumers say that they sometimes eat snacks instead of having a meal and millennials are more likely than any other generation to snack four times or more during the day.

-Busy lifestyles mean that people have started replacing meals with snacks and eating things which wouldn’t have previously been described as snacks (more as part of a meal), like hot chips or sandwiches, for example.
+Busy lifestyles mean that people have started replacing meals with snacks and eating things which wouldn’t have previously been described as snacks like hot chips or sandwiches.
 The 'three meals a day' model seems to be no more.

 Here are a few of the top trends we've seen.

-Brands are starting to integrate superfoods into snacks in order to give busy shoppers a quick health fix on the fly.
+Brands are integrating superfoods into snacks in order to give shoppers a quick health fix on the fly.

 The undeniable one to watch is the rise of 'plant power'.
 Brands like 'Be Natural' have communicated this well with their plant-based snacking products.